 Wear them Out

 Our kids go to sleep quickly if they have done lots of physical activity during the day.
 You’ve likely seen the same.
 Use this to your advantage and let your kids play and have fun knowing that they will be more tired and willing to sleep later.

+Figuring out how to get twin toddlers to sleep is a challenge.
 No matter the tactics you try, you will need to stay patient and consistent with helping your twins stay in bed.
 It might take days, weeks, or even months to get the great sleep schedule you want.
 But it is possible!
 Hang in there.

 Original photo by Paul

 Need more help sleep training your twins?
 Check out this step-by-step guide to sleep training twins from fellow parent of twins, Nina Garcia: